Gunman attacks Pittsburgh synagogue, killing 11 people

 Trump has at times been accused by critics of failing to adequately condemn hate, such as when he blamed “both sides” for the violence at a Charlottesville white supremacist rally.

-On Saturday, he said that anti-Semitism “must be confronted anywhere and everywhere it appears.”
+On Saturday, he said anti-Semitism “must be confronted anywhere and everywhere it appears.”

-In 2010, Tree of Life Congregation — founded more than 150 years ago — merged with Or L’Simcha to form Tree of Life (asterisk) Or L’Simcha.

-The synagogue is a fortress-like concrete building, its facade punctuated by rows of swirling, modernistic stained-glass windows illustrating the story of creation, the acceptance of God’s law, the “life cycle” and “how human-beings should care for the earth and one another,” according to its website.
+The synagogue is located in the tree-lined residential neighborhood of Squirrel Hill, about 10 minutes from downtown Pittsburgh and the hub of Pittsburgh’s Jewish community.
+The facade of the fortress-like concrete building is punctuated by rows of swirling, modernistic stained-glass windows illustrating the story of creation, the acceptance of God’s law, the “life cycle” and “how human-beings should care for the earth and one another,” according to its website.
 Among its treasures is a “Holocaust Torah,” rescued from Czechoslovakia.

-He was getting ready for services when he received a phone call from a member who works with Pittsburgh’s Emergency Services, saying he had been notified through scanner and other communications that there was an active shooter at their synagogue.

-“I ran out of the house without changing and I saw the street blocked with police cars.
-It was a surreal scene.
-And someone yelled, ‘Get out of here.’
-I realized it was a police officer along the side of the house. … I am sure I know all of the people, all of the fatalities.
-I am just waiting to see,” Eisenberg said.

-He said officials at the synagogue had not gotten any threats that he knew of prior to the shooting.
-The synagogue maintenance employees had recently checked all of the emergency exits and doors to make sure they were cleared and working.
+Eisenberg, the former synagogue president, said officials at Tree of Life had not gotten any threats that he knew of before the shooting.
+But he said security was a concern, and the synagogue had started working to improve it.

-“I spoke to a maintenance person who was in the building and heard the shots.
-He was able to escape through one of the side exit doors we had made sure was functioning,” Eisenberg said.

-Jeff Finkelstein of the Jewish Federation of Greater Pittsburgh said local synagogues have done “lots of training on things like active shooters, and we’ve looked at hardening facilities as much as possible.”
+Chuck Diamond, a former rabbi at the synagogue who retired more than a year ago, said the building is locked during the week, and is outfitted with security cameras.
+“But on Sabbath it’s an open door,” he said.

+“You know, you’re always worried that something would happen,” said Myron Snider, head of the cemetery committee for New Light Congregation, which meets at Tree of Life.
+Snider just got out of the hospital on Thursday and missed Saturday’s service.

 (Copyright (c) 2018 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)